RNA-Seq: Ultrafast gene expression analysis. Now with ambient shipping for cells and purified RNA. Learn More

 Taxonomic profiling is performed using Sylph, an ultrafast abundance-corrected MinHash profiler.
 Reads are profiled against four databases covering bacteria/archaea (GTDB r226), fungi (FungiRefSeq), protists, and eukaryotic DNA viruses.

 When your order is ready, you'll receive an email with a download link and access to your interactive results on our website.
-We provide an order-level summary with exportable bar and area charts showing taxonomic abundances, plus individual sample reports with more detail.
+We provide an order-level summary with exportable bar and area charts showing taxonomic and functional abundances, plus individual sample reports with more detail.
 You can also download the raw data for custom analyses or visualizations.

 The limit of detection depends on the species composition of your community and the level of host DNA present.
 In our testing, we have frequently detected community members with <0.1% abundance.